Man-door/Machine-Learning/README.md

 ### 1. **Data Cleaning**
 The `dataset.ipynb` file demonstrates the entire data wrangling process, including:
 - Handling missing values in the dataset.
-- Encoding categorical variables such as service and location.
 - Normalizing numerical features like `pengalaman`, `rating`, and `portofolio`.

 ### 2. **Model Creation**